maxhu08/dotfiles/README.md

 ```

 After that, you just need to run the stow command to symlink the dotfiles you want

+> [!CAUTION]
+> I would not recommend stowing stuff like `git` because that contains my .gitconfig or `xorg` because thats specific to my monitor setup

 ```shell
 # you can stow multiple things in one command!